aleen42/PersonalWiki/Programming/JavaScript/object/object.md

 `get` and `set` are both the most powerful features, which have been widely used in many cases, like **data bindings**, **DOM setting**.
 However, they are only supported **OVER** IE8.

 To improve how powerful they are, there is an example when animating.
 Sometimes, we may need to write some scripts for animating DOM elements by settings one of its CSS properties like `transform`.
-However, this property have to be set with some prefix like `-webkit-`, or even `-moz-` to support some specific browsers.
+However, this property have to be set with some prefixes like `-webkit-`, or even `-moz-` to support some specific browsers.
 So, when we try to set a new transformation for this element, we need to set it twice:

 ```js
 const element = document.getElementById('element');